SimpliField/angular-sf-dragndrop/README.md

 ### sf-drag
 The name of the `$scope` value on wich the draggable element is based.
 Behind any draggable element there must be a value in the parent scope attached.

+### sf-draggable
+Expression to allow to disable or enable the draggable ability of an element.

 ### sf-drag-type
 The type of the dragged object.
 This allows to use nested element drag and drop